-(3) Consists of (i) 3,800,000 shares of common stock issuable upon the conversion of shares of Series D preferred stock, (ii) 14,501,500 shares of common stock issuable upon the conversion of shares of Series B preferred stock and 6,250,000 shares of common stock issuable upon exercise of warrants which were sold to investors in a private placement on August 20, 2015, (iii) 241,663 shares of common stock which were sold to investors in a private placement on August 20, 2015, (iii) 241,663 shares of common stock which were sold to placement agents, as previously registered under the Prior Registration Statements, that remain unsold.
+(8) Consists of (i) 800,000 shares of common stock issuable upon the conversion of shares of Series D preferred stock, (ii) 12,925,500 shares of common stock issuable upon the conversion of shares of Series B preferred stock and 6,250,000 shares of common stock issuable upon exercise of warrants which were sold to investors in a private placement on August 20, 2015, (iii) 241,663 shares of common stock which were sold to investors in a private placement on January 7, 2015 and (iv) 792,500 shares of common stock issuable upon exercise of warrants issued to placement agents, as previously registered under the Prior Registration Statements, that remain unsold.
 The registration fees were previously paid in connection with the filing of such Prior Registration Statements.

-The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended (the "Securities Act"), or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
+The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until the Registration Statement shall become effective on such date as the SEC, acting pursuant to said Section 8(a), may determine.

-Pursuant to Rule 429 under the Securities Act, the prospectus contained in this Registration Statement will be used as a combined prospectus in connection with (i) this Registration Statement, (ii) the Registration Statement on Form S-1 (File No. 333-206992), which initially became effective on November 20, 2015, including the Post-Effective Amendment No. 1, which became effective on April 25, 2016, (ii) the Registration Statement on Form S-1 (File No. 333-214761), which became effective on December 5, 2016, and (iv) the Registration Statement on Form S-1 (File No. 333-214761), which became effective on December 5, 2016, and (iv) the Registration Statement on Form S-1 (File No. 333-215645), which became effective on February 8, 2017.
-This Registration Statement constitutes Post-Effective Amendment No. 2 to the Registration Statement on Form S-1 (File No. 333-206992), Post-Effective Amendment No. 1 to the Registration Statement on Form S-1 (File No. 333-214761) and Post-Effective Amendment No. 1 to the Registration Statement on Form S-1 (File No. 333-214761) and Post-Effective concurrently with the effective amendment shall hereafter become effective concurrently with the effective soft is Registration Statement in accordance with Section 8(c) of the Securities Act.
+Pursuant to Rule 429 under the Securities Act, the prospectus contained in this Registration Statement will be used as a combined prospectus in connection with (i) this Registration Statement, (ii) the Registration Statement on Form S-1 (File No. 333-206992), which initially became effective on November 20, 2015, including the Post-Effective Amendment No. 1, which became effective on April 25, 2016, and the Post-Effective Amendment No. 2, which became effective on March 23, 2017, (iii) the Registration Statement on Form S-1 (File No. 333-214761), which became effective on December 5, 2016, including the Post-Effective Amendment No. 1, which became effective on March 23, 2017, (iv) the Registration Statement on Form S-1 (File No. 333-215645), which became effective on February 8, 2017, and the Post-Effective No. 1, which became effective No. 1, which became effective on March 23, 2017, (iv) the Registration Statement on Form S-1 (File No. 333-215645), which became effective on February 8, 2017, and the Post-Effective No. 1, which became effective No. 1, which became effective on March 23, 2017, This Registration Statement on Form S-1 (File No. 333-216664), which became to no Form S-1 (File No. 333-216664), which became effective Amendment No. 2 to the Registration Statement on Form S-1 (File No. 333-216664), Post-Effective Amendment No. 2 to the Registration Statement No. 333-215645) and Post-Effective Amendment No. 2 to the Registration Statement No. 333-21664).
+Such post-effective amendments shall hereafter become effective concurrently with the effectiveness of this Registration Statement in accordance with Section 8(c) of the Securities Act.